ElmahCoreEx/ElmahCoreEx/README.md

 ## Using Notifiers

-You can create your own notifiers by implement IErrorNotifier or IErrorNotifierWithId interface and add notifier to Elmah options:
+You can create custom notifiers by implementing `IErrorNotifier` or `IErrorNotifierWithId` interface and add notifier to Elmah options:

 ```csharp
 services.AddElmah<XmlFileErrorLog>(options =>